completium/vscode-archetype/README.md

 # Archetype support for Visual Studio code

-Archetype language is a DSL (Domain Specific Language) to describe blockchain business processes, this extension provides:
+Archetype is a smart contract development solution dedicated to contract quality insurance, this extension provides:

 * Syntax highlighting